 If you are trying to improve your health by consuming more seafood, be sure to pay attention to the amount of EPA and DHA in the type of seafood you are eating.
 If you don’t see a particular seafood in the list above, check out the USDA Food Composition Database which includes EPA and DHA estimates for 242 different seafood products.
 (Note: the USDA Food Database provides EPA and DHA values in grams per 100 gram serving; the values in the chart above have been converted to reflect milligrams for a 4 ounce serving or 113 grams.)

 Also, you don’t have to guess if you are getting enough EPA and DHA, you can test your Omega-3 Index!
 The Omega-3 Index measures the amount of EPA and DHA in your red blood cells and reflects intake of EPA and DHA from food and dietary supplements over approximately the previous four months.
 Numerous studies point to an Omega-3 Index of 8% or greater as optimal for health and an index of less than 4% as deficient.

 How do I know if my seafood intake is working to raise my Omega-3 Index?

 What is your Omega-3 Index?
 Make sure you know your Omega-3 Index (target of at least 8%) and your vitamin D level (target of 40-60 ng/ml or 100-150 nmol/L), and are taking daily steps to keep both within range.
 Find out your levels today!
-Log on to the shop (click the link below) to get your tests and see for yourself if your levels can be improved.
+Log on to the test selection page (click the link below) to get your tests and see for yourself if your levels can be improved.